 DEVELOPED STEM KNOWLEDGE

-Most students enter engineering management master’s programs with bachelor’s degrees in STEM disciplines such as civil engineering, mechanical engineering, industrial engineering or software engineering.
+Most students enter engineering management online degree master’s programs with bachelor’s degrees in STEM disciplines such as civil engineering, mechanical engineering, industrial engineering or software engineering.
 That’s because engineering management master’s programs are typically geared toward students already working in engineering fields who want to take on leadership roles.

 These graduate students enroll in M.Eng.EM programs to learn about the most cost-efficient way to implement technologies that help their organizations reach goals while preserving their bottom lines.
 Most engineering managers have an in-depth understanding of the technology their teams are using.
 Team leads often guide risk analysis, cost analysis, operations research and project management.

 The StevensOnline M.Eng.EM curriculum builds upon students’ existing technical skills with courses in engineering economics, decision and risk analysis, data science and knowledge discovery as it applies to engineering management.
-Before applying to a top engineering management master’s program, you should evaluate your readiness and identify the technical skills you struggle with most.
+Before applying to a top engineering management online degree master’s program, you should evaluate your readiness and identify the technical skills you struggle with most.
 Taking a class to brush up on fundamentals before applying can strengthen your academic foundation.

 Stevens requires degree program applicants to submit undergraduate transcripts that show a minimum GPA of 3.0 from an accredited institution.
 You must have a bachelor’s degree at the start of the program, but you can be in the process of finishing your undergraduate program when you begin the application process.